2001 Belgian Grand Prix: Background

-There were 11 teams (each representing a different constructor) of two drivers each entered for the Grand Prix.
+There were 11 teams (each representing a different constructor) of two drivers each entered for the event.
 Several teams modified their cars to suit the mid-downforce setup of the Circuit de Spa-Francorchamps.
 Williams debuted a lighter and stiffer chassis by 3 kg for driver Ralf Schumacher with a revised aerodynamic package for better airflow to the FW23.
 Ferrari introduced a new front wing to the F2001 that was built upon a set of solutions tested in the previous race and adapted to suit the layout of the track.
 The Jordan team reverted to the aerodynamic configuration they used for the EJ11 at the preceding Hungarian Grand Prix.
 Prost adopted a new rear suspension geometry with a deformable structure and a new semi-axle structure, characterised by a large extractor profile.
 Benetton, Arrows and Jaguar carried over technical innovations developed for use in Hungary to Belgium, while Minardi manufactured a new chassis, the PS01B, which featured a revised rear crash structure and gearbox.

 Practice

 There were four scheduled practice sessions prior to Sunday's race, two one-hour sessions on Friday and two 45-minute sessions on Saturday.
 The Friday practice sessions were held in cool and overcast conditions that turned to a downpour in the afternoon, causing several drivers to aquaplane on the wet track.
-In the first practice session, Michael Schumacher was fastest with a lap of 1 minute, 48.655 seconds, followed by Jordan's Jarno Trulli, Barrichello, Mika Häkkinen of McLaren, Ralf Schumacher, Jean Alesi in the second Jordan, the Saubers of Kimi Räikkönen and Nick Heidfeld, Juan Pablo Montoya of Williams and Giancarlo Fisichella's Benetton.
+In the first practice session, Michael Schumacher was fastest with a lap of 1:48.655, followed by Jordan's Jarno Trulli, Barrichello, Mika Häkkinen of McLaren, Ralf Schumacher, Jean Alesi in the second Jordan, the Saubers of Kimi Räikkönen and Nick Heidfeld, Juan Pablo Montoya of Williams and Giancarlo Fisichella's Benetton.
 Coulthard lost control of his car by running wide onto sodden dirt, hitting a kerb at the exit of Les Fagnes corner, a right-hander taken at 160 km/h and collided with a left-hand side metal barrier head-on, tearing the right-front wheel from his car's tethers.
 His damaged car skidded backwards along the wall before stopping.
 Coulthard clambered out of the car unhurt; he missed the second practice session while it was repaired.